binford2k/binford2k.com/backyard.md

 We'll have the movie playing like any other Friday, but will also have the garage open with mulled wine, grog, hot cocoa, and various other shenanigans.
 Show up any time after 5:30.

+Costumes are not expected, but always welcomed.
+We'll have light nibbles, but don't expect a full spread like the bigger parties.

-*Note:* it's gonna be cold af, even with all the heaters roaring.
-Bundle up your delicate booties!
+***Note:** it's gonna be cold af, even with all the heaters roaring.
+Bundle up your delicate booties!*

 ### Repeating events